Podcasts have become the media’s next giant growth market.

 You will start monetizing as soon as you join the program.

-In the CMS, the “Monetization” section provides a complete dashboard where the content creator can check how many ads have been requested, how many have been actually served to the listeners (hence the fill-rate), and associated revenue.
-These metrics are provided on a daily-basis, calculated with a few hours delay and relate to the sum of all ads played in all the episodes created.
+In the CMS, the “Monetization” section provides a complete dashboard where the content creator can check the amount of impressions and revenues accrued on a daily basis.
+These metrics are calculated with a few hours delay and relate to the sum of all ads played in all the episodes created.